ninanrh/PUI2017_dcr346/HW5_dcr346/README.md

 Worked with Emily and Rebbeca.
 Did most of the data downloading and merging by my own, got little help from Julian.

+Issues occured:
+1. Didn't succeed with calling for the PUIDATA environmental variable; the path seemed alright but from some reason it did not work.
-Didn't got to plot the WLS as I should > the WLS looks the same as the OLS.
+2. I guess I didn't plot the WLS as I should > the WLS line looks the same as the OLS (ax3.subplot).